fafalone/WinDevLib/README.md

 ### Updates

+**Update (v6.4.257), 26 Nov 2023):** GdipGetImageEncoders/GdipGetImageDecoders definitions "incorrect" for unclear reasons...
+Documentation indicates it's an array of ImageCodecInfo, which does not contain any C-style arrays, but there's a mismatch between the byte size and number of structs * sizeof.
+Changed to As Any to allow byte buffers in addition to oversized ImageCodecInfo buffers.

 **Update (v6.4.256, 25 Nov 2023):**\
 -Added inexplicably missing basic versioning and sysinfo APIs from kernel32.\
 -Added ListView subitem control undocumented CLSIDs.\